sanrita/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project will analyze the datasets of three cities(Chicago, New York City, and Washington, DC) to determine their bike share usage patterns.
+We will be analyzing the datasets to determine the following information:
+1. Popular times of travel
+2. Popular stations and trip
+3. Trip duration
+4. User info

 ### Files used
 Dataset Files: